ryedin/site/_guide/19-resources.md

 Examples of typical resources used with Convox are data stores like RDS or redis, mailservers, and so on.

+To illustrate this concept, we'll replace the `redis` service in [our example app](https://github.com/convox-examples/convox-guide/) with a hosted `redis` resource.

 ## Create our redis resource

 Tell Convox to create the resource you want by running `convox resources create <resource type>`: